-Footballer Milan Škriniar spotted wearing Rolex
+Footballer Milan Škriniar spotted wearing a Rolex

 Milan Škriniar, the commanding central defender who has anchored both FC Inter and the Slovakian national team back line for years, was recently photographed wearing a Rolex GMT-Master II ref.
 126719BLRO — the white gold 'Pepsi' with a meteorite dial and Oyster bracelet.
 It is a choice that rewards close inspection.